 - Ratings decreased slightly with more turbines; increasing the turbines from 20 to 50 reduced ratings by 0.63;

-- Placing turbines along ridges rated 0.40 higher than random layouts;
+- Placing turbines linearally along ridges rated 0.40 higher than random layouts;

 - The height of turbines had virtually no influence on ratings: increasing the height from 100 m to 150 m reduced ratings by 0.18;

-- Increasing the generating capacity of the turbines (MW) decreased ratings slightly; increasing them from 2MW to 3 MW reduced ratings by 0.054.
+- Increasing the generating capacity of the turbines (MW) ha scarcely no influence; increasing capacity from 2MW to 3 MW reduced ratings by 0.054.

 Key factors for developers to take into account are the number of turbines and their distribution layout with linear along ridges preferred over random layouts.